Are you looking for ideas to add more attendee participation to your events? Here are some ideas for activities you can adapt to suit your objectives.

 If you have the outdoor space, you can create obstacles, hideouts, or higher towers for attendees, and teammates must strategize how to achieve the goal.

 You can also scale this down as an indoor activity for smaller events.
 For trade show booths, you could create mini-games.
 These could include a laser target practice range and a scoreboard that attendees can keep returning to check on where they are placed.
 You can also offer prizes for the winners to drive more attendees to your booth.

 Adult Ball Pit

-Incorporate it into a team building game or activity by hiding things in the ball pit and challenging teams or attendees to find them in the fastest time.
+Incorporate it into a team-building game or activity by hiding things in the ball pit and challenging teams or attendees to find them quickly.
 You could also extend this into a branding opportunity by not only branding the balls but hiding giant letters spelling out your brand name in the pit and making individuals or teams find and spell out the word!

-Ultimately, it is important to make activities fun and interesting for your attendees to keep them talking about it, and if you can incorporate a souvenir or memento that will get you extra bonus points (everyone loves free stuff).
-Don’t forget to look at how you can add a branding or sponsored element to make the most of the activity and maximise social media postings from excited participants at the event.
+Don’t forget to look at how you can add a branding or sponsored element to make the most of the activity.
+Maximize social media postings from excited participants at the event.